Sep7em/ONE-Eternal-Patch/README.md

 This patch completely removes the H-scenes from the routes of Akane and Mio and it also removes all the HCGs from the gallery.<br/>
 The H-scenes in the 4 other routes are mandatory to get the true ending of each route that's why removing them is harder.
 The PS1 edition of the game makes a lot of little changes in the story to make their removing coherent with the story and I need to port these changes to remove the H-scenes completely.
 For the moment, I've replaced all the HCGs by black screens so you'll not see any sexual content but you'll still have to read some.

+What is the in-game hour that the patch adds?
+The first editions of ONE being released show the in-game hour it is.
+For example when you wake up at the beginning it's 8 am, when you bump into Nanase it's 8:20 am, etc. It's updated for nearly every scene.
+When they've made the Full Voice Edition they forgot to show what hour it is despite the fact that the scripts have all the data to update it so I've added it back to the right click menu.
+I think that Nanase's last "mini-game" makes more sense with this function.

 Where does the new CGs come from?<br/>
 All the CGs were extracted from the second CD of the Limited Edition of ONE, so they're in HQ (640x480 instead of the compressed 640x240 CGs of the first CD).
 However, I needed to take Natsuki's sprites and the background CG of Misaki's house from the first CD, I used waifu2x to make them look nicer.

-I've seen a new CG but it's not unlocked in the gallery?<br/>
-It's normal.
-It's because for the longest time I didn't know how to create new CG IDs so the new CGs that aren't Natsuki are unlocked when you see the next obligatory CG that you see in the route concerned.
-This problem should be resolved in the upcoming 2.1 version of the patch.

 It is planned to translate Natsuki's route into other languages?<br/>
-A Spanish translation is ongoing.
-Contact me if you're interested to translate the route into Chinese or Korean.
+No but contact me if you're interested to translate the route into Chinese or Korean.

 Author
 ------
 Patch developed by Sep7.<br/>
 Thanks to Tigoris for having accepted the commission of the English translation of Natsuki's route.<br/>
+Thanks to Matematicofisico from the Sharin-sub team for having translated Natsuki's route in Spanish.<br/>
 Thanks to Draconyan for the proofreading.<br/>
 Thanks to Sandman for his opinion on some changes.<br/>
 Thanks to the developers of GARbro to let me use parts of their code.<br/>